 As well as making your organisation more attractive to funders, being able to measure social impact will enable you to measure the effectiveness of your organisation, to benchmark with your competition and allow you to see where improvements can be made.

-This two-day Measuring Social Impact course is jam packed full of the information that you need to measure your impact successfully.
+This three-day Measuring Social Impact course is jam packed full of the information that you need to measure your impact successfully.

 What you’ll learn from this course